This improved Mercedes-Benz C-Class Coupe is better placed than ever before to put one over on its domestic rivals. Jonathan Crouch reports.

 Market and Model

-Expect pricing to be much as before, which means that most models will be sold in the £32,000 to £45,000 bracket.
-As before, there are two trim levels - 'Sport' and 'AMG Line'.
+Expect pricing to be much as before, which means that most models will be sold in the £37,000 to £40,000 bracket.
+There's just one trim level - 'AMG Line' - before you get to the top Mercedes-AMG variants.
 Intelligent 'MULTIBEAM LED' headlights that adjust to road conditions are now optional.
 As with all modern Mercedes vehicles, buyers will be attracted by solid build quality and a certain familiarity with the look and feel of the cabin.
 This coupe sees many of the features that previously only appeared on £50k+ models filtering down to more affordable versions.
 One example of this is the air conditioning system that uses satellite navigation to detect tunnels.
 Having identified one, it closes the air recirculation flap automatically when you enter the tunnel to prevent bad smells from filtering into the cabin, then opens it again when you exit.

 This revised model features the option of Mercedes' latest 'level 2' autonomous driving technology, with improved camera and radar systems that allow it to see up to 500m ahead.
 You'll need the optional 'Driving Assistance Package' for that, which features the brand's 'Active Distance Control DISTRONIC' active cruise control system which can draw on navigational data to predictively adjust your speed.
 Other new developments include intuitively understandable 'Active Lane Change Assist' and 'Active Emergency Stop Assist' as new functions of the existing 'Active Steering Assist' set-up.
 Plus the capability of the standard Active Brake Assist autonomous braking system has been extended to mitigate the consequences of rear-end collisions with slow-moving, stopping or stationary vehicles.